 As we mentioned earlier, no two bats are the exact same.
 As a former softball player, I know how difficult it can be to find the best softball bat.
 That is why this website was created.
-As silly as it sounds, I almost compare shopping for a softball bat with shopping for a new car.
+As silly as it sounds, I almost compare shopping for a new bat with shopping for a new car.
 There are so many different variables to consider and no two people share the exact same tastes.
 So finding the best softball bats for a group of people is not an easy task by any stretch.
-However there are certain things we considered when we reviewed the feature lists of all the different bats available.
+However there are certain things we considered when we reviewed the feature lists of all the different models available.
 Some of the main decision points included:

 - Performance: This is obviously one of the most important factors that we look at in our softball bat reviews.
-If you are going to buy a new bat, it should perform better than your older one.
+If you are going to buy a new one, it should perform better than your older one.
 We look into where the power of the bat is generated from and how much additional distance can be achieved through the barrel and handle strength.